MileHacker Logo

 Health-Related Entry Requirements

-• Required Vaccinations: You need a Yellow Fever vaccination certificate only if you arrive from or transit through a country with a risk of Yellow Fever transmission.
+• Required Immunizations: You need a Yellow Fever vaccination certificate only if you arrive from or transit through a country with a risk of Yellow Fever transmission.
 In such cases, you may need to show proof of Yellow Fever vaccination.

 • Recommended Vaccinations: Ensure your routine vaccinations, like MMR, DTP, and Polio, are current.
 Additionally, Hepatitis A & B, Typhoid, and Rabies (if planning long-term stays or rural travel) are often recommended.